GospelBG/ChatPointsTTV/README.md

 ## Reward Actions
 Currently, there are 2 types of actions:
 - Spawning entities
-    **Format**: `SPAWN <ENTITY NAME> <AMOUNT>`
+    **Format**: `SPAWN <ENTITY NAME> [AMOUNT]`
     **Example**: `SPAWN CREEPER 2`
     *This action will spawn the menctioned entities for each player that is set up as a target (with the `chatpointsttv.target` permission).
 The example action will spawn 2 Creepers on each player's location.*

 - Running commands
     **Format**: `RUN <TARGET / CONSOLE> <COMMAND>`
     **Example**: `RUN TARGET DAMAGE @S 2`
     *This action will run the command as the console a single time, or as each player once.
 Command arguments are allowed.
 The example action will substract each player a heart from their health.*

 - Giving Items
-    **Format**: `GIVE <ITEM> <AMOUNT>`
+    **Format**: `GIVE <ITEM> [AMOUNT]`
     **Example**: `GIVE DIAMOND 1`
     *This action will give the stablished amount of the set items to all players with the `chatpointsttv.target` permission.
 The example action will give all players (with the "target" permission) a diamond.*

+- Explosions
+    **FORMAT**: `TNT <AMOUNT> [FUSE TIME IN TICKS]` **Example**: `TNT 1 0`
+    *This action will spawn a TNT to all players with the `chatpointsttv.target` permission that will explode after the specified fuse time.
+The example action will spawn a TNT that will explode instantly to all players.*

+> [!TIP]
+> Argument names surrounded by <> means that it is a required argument.
+> Arguments surrounded by [] are optional.

 You should set up your events in your config file with this format:
 ```